harrewarre/journal/3. Projects/ROXY.md

 - Light, Normal, Hard

 Then generates a list of routines to follow, which includes:
-- Cycle count
-- Running distance per cycle
+- Running lap count and distance
-- Stations
-- Reps per station
+- Stations and rep count/distance per station

-❓Need to think about the kind of stations because not all equipment is available.
+❓Need to think about the kind of stations because not all equipment might be available.
-💡Maybe collaborate with Coach?
+💡Maybe ask Coach for input?